10 Professional development goals examples that get results

 - Creating and presenting technical talks on new technologies and trends to the team.

-By doing these things, Alex will have done enough to boost her job performance and excel within her job description.
+Alex can boost her job performance and excel through these goals.
 To get promoted to technical lead, she sets the following relevant goals:

 Develop leadership skills by: